CCDirectLink/ccbot/doc/SETTINGS.md

 `nsfw-<GUILD ID>`: Boolean, effectively forcefully enables the per-guild `nsfw` setting.
 Example: `-util set-boolean nsfw-558469426765103135 true`

+'emotePath': Array of strings; guild IDs, from most important to least, from which to prioritize emotes.

 ## Per-Guild

 `nsfw`: All emotes that come from this guild are marked NSFW